MattMcAlear/OBJ_WebGL/README.md

 <h2>.OBJ Parser</h2>

 <b>Summary:</b>
 This is a .obj parser that is used to bring in outside models and integrate directly to native WebGL.
+Here is some great documentation that I was using for parsing the .OBJ file -> http://www.martinreddy.net/gfx/3d/OBJ.spec

 <b>To-Do:</b>
 <ul>